Housing bubble: Housing bubble definition

 Lind (2009) argued that we needed a new definition of price bubbles in the housing market, an "anti-Stiglitz" definition.
 His point is that traditional definitions such as that of Stiglitz (1990), in which bubbles are proposed as arising from prices not being determined by fundamentals, are problematic.
-This is primarily because the concept "fundamentals" is vague, but also because these type of nominal definitions typically do not refer to a bubble episode as a whole—with both an increase and a decrease of the price.
+This is primarily because the concept "fundamentals" is vague, but also because these types of nominal definitions typically do not refer to a bubble episode as a whole—with both an increase and a decrease of the price.

 Lind claims that the solution is to define a bubble by focusing only on the specific development of prices and not on why prices have developed in a certain way.
 The general definition of a bubble would then simply be: